Camilapinz18/proyecto_marketmix/README.md

 ## Login Screen:

 In the login screen, once the LOGIN button is clicked are runned various verifications.
 The first check is by running the checkFields function.
-The function check that the input fields are both fullied.
-If there are any empty input field, it throws an error by calling the launchError function.
-If there are not any empty input fields, it calls the checkData function:
+The function check that the input fields are both fullfiled.
+If there is any empty input field, it throws an error by calling the launchError function.
+If there is not any empty input field, it calls the checkData function:
  ```
 checkFields () {
       if (this.user === '' || this.password === '') {